Huskies snap Oregon State’s 23-game baseball winning streak

 The 6-foot-5 sophomore said he is not sure where he will land, but he is expected to seek a Division I program.
 Alberts played in 24 games last season, averaging 5.9 minutes and 1.8 points.

-Alberts is expected to graduate with a degree in economics this summer, which would make him immediately eligible next season.
-He has two seasons of eligibility.

 • Missouri announced that 6-foot-3 point guard Blake Harris from Word of God Christian Academy in Raleigh, N.C., has signed a financial-aid agreement.
-Harris originally commited to Washington but asked for his release when Lorenzo Romar was fired.
+Harris originally committed to Washington but asked for his release when Lorenzo Romar was fired.

 Softball